alexa/avs-device-sdk/README.md

 * [Speaker](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/reference/speaker) - The interface for volume control, including mute and unmute.
 * [System](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/reference/system) - The interface for communicating product status/state to AVS.

 ## Minimum Requirements and Dependencies

+Instructions are available to help you quickly [setup a development environment for RaspberryPi](#resources-and-guides), and [build libcurl with nghttp2 for macOS](#resources-and-guides).

 * C++ 11 or later
 * [GNU Compiler Collection (GCC) 4.8.5](https://gcc.gnu.org/) or later **OR** [Clang 3.3](http://clang.llvm.org/get_started.html) or later